An Alternating Direction Method for Total Variation Denoising: Experiments

 \subsection{Set-up}

-We constructed the noisy image by adding Gaussian noise to the original image, i.e. $b = u_0 + \epsilon$, where $\epsilon \sim \mathcal{N}(0,\sigma)$ and $b$ is the vectorized noisy image.
+We constructed noisy images by adding Gaussian noise to the original images, i.e. $b = u_0 + \epsilon$, where $\epsilon \sim \mathcal{N}(0,\sigma^2)$ and $b$ is the vectorized noisy image.
 We set $\sigma = 30$, which introduced a considerable amount of noise.
-The quality of the denoised image in the $k$-th iteration, $\usupk$ is measured by the normalized error with respect to the original noiseless image, i.e. $\eta^{(k)} = \frac{\|\usupk-u_0\|}{\|u_0\|}$.
-For the final images returned by the denoising algorithms, we used the peak-signal-to-noise ratio (PSNR) to compare the reconstruction quality.
+The quality of the denoised image in the $k$-th iteration, $\usupk$ is measured by the normalized error with respect to a high quality reference solution $u^*$, i.e. $\eta^{(k)} = \frac{\|\usupk-u^*\|}{\|u^*\|}$, as well as the peak-signal-to-noise ratio (PSNR).
 The PSNR of an image $u$ with respect to the noiseless image $u_0$, in the case where the maximum pixel magnitude is 255, is defined as

-PSNR is monotone decreasing with the normalized error, i.e. a higher PSNR indicates better reconstruction quality.
+PSNR is monotone decreasing with the $\|u-u_0\|$, i.e. a higher PSNR indicates better reconstruction quality.